sarahayu/bucket-glyph/README.md

 ## Usage

-All of the necessary code is found in the `lib` folder and can be copy-pasted to your project.
+All of the necessary code is found in the `src/lib` folder and can be copy-pasted to your project.
 Some important notes:

 - This project uses `npm`.
 - Bucket Glyph needs [d3js](https://d3js.org/) installed.